hdng/clonevol/README.md

 ## Run ClonEvol

 ClonEvol performs clonal ordering and tree construction in single or multiple samples using the clusters of variants identified previously using other methods such as sciClone (https://github.com/genome/sciclone) or PyClone (http://compbio.bccrc.ca/software/pyclone/).
-ClonEvol has been extremely well tested and work well with sciClone.
+ClonEvol has been extremely well tested and works very well with sciClone.

 ### Prepare input file
 An input file typically has the following columns (* indicates mandatory):